 The origin of this error is due to a misunderstanding of the following words by James: Let him ask in faith, nothing doubting: for he that doubteth is like the surge of the sea driven by the wind and tossed.
 For let not that man think that he shall receive anything of the Lord (James 1:6, 7).
 From this passage the wrong conclusion is drawn that whoever labors under doubt and fear can expect no justification.
 In the first place it might be said that in this passage the apostle speaks of those who ask for wisdom but not salvation; but no matter what the apostle means by wisdom, the following verse removes the whole difficulty: A double-minded man (properly: a man having a double heart), unstable in all his ways.
 Here it is made known that the apostle speaks of a man who does not honestly cling to Christ, but divides his heart between the false and the true religion, hesitating as to whether he is to depend on God or not.
-But the believer having a weak faith does not deserve this bad name : he should not be called a man having two hearts as long as he trusts in God thru Christ with an upright heart and does not seek salvation in any one else, even if he trembles in his confidence and has not attained to the right degree of full certainty.
+But the believer having a weak faith does not deserve this bad name: he should not be called a man having two hearts as long as he trusts in God thru Christ with an upright heart and does not seek salvation in any one else, even if he trembles in his confidence and has not attained to the right degree of full certainty.

 I also wish to add that there are other and equally clear and unmistakable testimonies of the justifying faith, besides the assurance of this salvation, and they are all the gifts of sanctification which spring from faith as their source; for faith works thru love (Gal.
 5:6).
 And wherever you find Christian gentleness, unvarnished godliness, an ardent love, a sincere zeal for the glory of God, you may boldly say of such a person as James says of Abraham: Thou seest that faith wrought with his works, and by works was faith made perfect.
 For whatever is good in us is a work of faith.
 Furthermore, in order that no one shall accuse me of defending all doubt, I want to add that the firm confidence is not only the perfection of justification, but even its very nature itself.
 But since faith has a double aim and purpose, namely, Christ and the benefits of Christ, the firm confidence is not equally necessary in both.
 The first aim of faith is Christ, the second is salvation.
 The first and essential aim of hope concerns things to come (Rom.
 8:25).
 But faith aims at the present.
 The love of God in Christ is the aim and goal of faith; for the believer shall have salvation yonder, but Christ he possesses even at the present time.

 Therefore it is absolutely necessary unto justification that we apprehend the first aim of faith in great confidence and hold it fast unswervingly, and this is a firm trust: that we depend on Christ, the true aim, and remain firm with a sort of holy stubbornness, even if we have some fear and doubt with regard to the other things that we have in view.
 But whoever does not apprehend the first and most important aim of faith with a firm conscience is double-minded and is in such a condition that he cannot be justified, and he should not dare to expect anything from the Lord until he has done these two things: First, and above everything else, he must believe and hold as an unquestionable truth that there is salvation in Jesus Christ and in none other, and that there is no other name under heaven, that is given among men, wherein we must be saved (Acts 4:12).
 Next he must trust in and depend upon Christ with his whole heart and surrender himself completely to Christ.
-If this confidence is not firm, faith has not attained to its justifying quality, and even if such a person may be justified before God, his justification is not yet sealed for him in his heart, and he cannot be assured that there is no other name under heaven but that of Jesus wherein we must be saved, and next a complete trust in Him.
+If this confidence is not firm, faith has not attained to its justifying quality, and even if such a person may be justified before God, his justification is not yet sealed for him in his heart, and he cannot be assured before feeling in faith the two conditions mentioned above, namely a certain persuasion that there is no other name under heaven but that of Jesus wherein we must be saved, and a complete trust in Him.
 As to the second aim of faith: salvation, it must be embraced with a firm confidence; but if this confidence should not happen to be so very firm and sure, it does not follow that there is no justifying faith present, provided conscience with a firm trust apprehends the first aim, which is Christ.
 For a person’s justification is brought about by confidence and trust in Christ; this trust in Christ will finally—sooner or later—bring assurance of salvation, and this will never fail.
 For justified by faith, we have peace with God thru our Lord Jesus Christ.